 On the other hand, it is possible for the baby to look like the intended parents.
 This can happen if the intended parent’s egg and sperm are used to create the embryo that is then transferred to the surrogate’s womb.
 It’s good to also note that, while this can happen, it’s not a full guarantee that it will work out this way.

-Team Up with Joy of Life – An Experienced Surrogacy Team
+Team Up with Joy of Life – An Experienced California Surrogacy Team

-Considering surrogacy?
-Don’t walk alone.
-Get in touch with one of our friendly members of staff today.
+Get in touch with one of our friendly staff members today!